 public class MyListener extends ItemListener {/* … */}

-Other plugins attempting to refer to MyListener
+Other plugins attempting to refer to MyListener will receive a build-time error.

-Therefore you are free to rename, move, delete, or otherwise modify MyListener
+Therefore you are free to rename, move, delete, or otherwise modify MyListener at any time.

 Several kinds of restriction are available; consult Javadoc for details.

-This system has no effect on accesses using java.lang.reflect
+This system has no effect on accesses using java.lang.reflect.